ablakey/kestrel/README.md

 ## Weapons AI
 - Can we shoot primary at target?
- - No: primaryFire = false
+ - No: firePrimary = false
-   Yes: primaryFire = true
+   Yes: firePrimary = true

 - Can we shoot